Ciao, welcome back to my blog!

-Today's post will deal with an very important topic for me and I believe also for all women, which is skin care, to be precise: the correct and definite list of steps we should follow to have a healthy and glowing skin.
+Today's post will be the final answer to the right skincare layering order, meaning the correct and definite list of steps we should follow in our morning and night skincare routine to have healthy and glowing skin.

-Every beauty guru, skin care expert, dermatologist on earth wrote a list of very specific steps on how to layer skin care products in the right order.
+Every beauty guru, skincare expert, a dermatologist on earth wrote a list of very specific steps on how to layer skincare products in the right order.

 Well, apparently this is not true: